PULS! – Digital population study on health in times of crisis

 Our role: Technical infrastructure for scalable data collection

+Data4Life is the technical enabler in this project.
 With the D4L Collect study platform, we provide the digital infrastructure for:

-- structured, standardized data collection via smartphone
+- structured, standardised data collection via smartphone (questionnaire and activity data)

 - secure digital consent processes